mui/material-ui/CONTRIBUTING.md

 ### How to increase the chance of being accepted?

-We run a serious of checks automatically when a PR is opened (CI).
+We run a series of checks automatically when a PR is opened (CI).
 If you're not sure you can always open a PR and the GitHub UI will display a serious of checks that will run.
 If one of them fails check out the section about [Checks and how to fix them](#checksfix).